 Soil degradation may occur as a result of soil compaction.
-Soil compaction may have a serious negative impact on soil structure and vegetation recovery, which in turn, may impact the ecosystem as a whole.
+Soil compaction may have a serious negative impact on soil structure and vegetation recovery.
 Environmental disruption by soil compaction is a long-term event; as the recovery of compacted sandy soils (sandy soils are more susceptible, and recover more slowly than clay or wetter soils) is extremely slow and can take longer than 50 years (Caling and Adams 1999).
-Sandy soils are present on both alternative routes, but dominate the T-24 route (Figure 4) (Olson et al. 1995) and thus may exhibit this extended recovery period.
+Sandy soils are present on both alternative routes, but dominate the T-24 route (Figure 4) (Olson et al. 1995) and thus may exhibit limited recovery.
 Weed invasion of disturbed areas has been linked to changes in soil properties (Zink et al. 1995).

 Planning and site preparation that minimizes soil disturbance will limit the impacts to soil and vegetation, and greatly reduce the efforts required for revegetation and weed management.
-Management practices that should be used include:
+Operational controls that could be used to minimize the area and intensity of direct impacts to soils include:

-Designation of roadways, parking and laydown areas and restricting traffic to those designated areas.

-• Limiting the amount of traffic allowed access to, and on, the project site.
+- Designation of roadways, parking and laydown areas and restricting traffic to those designated areas. - Limiting the amount of traffic allowed access to, and on, the project site.

-If the M-B-M soils are actually more like Grassy Butte or Matheson-Grassy Butte complex, then 69 percent of the T-24 route and 18 percent of the East Powerline road may be in areas with sandy soils that are not suitable for rangeland plantings, are susceptible to wind erosion and are at substantial risk to invasion by cheatgrass and other non-native annual plants following disturbance.
-Soil disturbing activities in these areas should be kept to an absolute minimum.
+If the M-B-M soils are actually more like Grassy Butte or Matheson-Grassy Butte complex, then 69 percent of the T-24 route may be in areas with sandy soils that are not suitable for rangeland plantings (revegetation), are susceptible to wind erosion and are at substantial risk to invasion by cheatgrass and other non-native annual plants following disturbance.
+Because revegetating these soils is unlikely to be successful, revegetation should not be considered as an operational control and surfacing disturbing activities in areas with these soils should be kept to an absolute minimum.
+The disturbance created should be considered to be permanent.